rekmus/silgy/README.md

 mobj
 Make your executable:
 m
-Run in test mode:
+Run:
-te
+sudo te
-In the browser, navigate to your host with port 1234:
+In the browser, navigate to your host.
-example.com:1234